 Tiwani Contemporary is pleased to present Gareth Nyandoro’s third exhibition with the gallery.

-Many of the works in the exhibition have been produced using the artist’s unique kucheka-chekatechnique which developed from his training in printmaking.
+Many of the other works in the exhibition have been produced using the artist’s unique kucheka-cheka technique which he developed from his training in printmaking.
 Derived from etching and using sharp blades, Nyandoro draws onto large pieces of paper and sponges ink onto the surface before removing the top layer of paper with tape.
-Only ink that is trapped within the deep paper cuts remains visible, along with coils of scrap paper, which Nyandoro often collages onto the work or leaves sprinkled on the floor as indicative of his labour-intensive process.
+Only the ink that is trapped within the deep paper cuts remains visible, along with coils of scrap paper, which Nyandoro often collages onto the work or leaves sprinkled on the floor as indicative of his own labor-intensive process.

 The exhibition is accompanied by a new 96-page colour monograph on the artist’s work.
 Published by Anomie Publishing, the book features contributions by Adelaide Blanc and Sean O’Toole.